AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/BC6EE48D-AAA1-43AC-A45D-0C40D29D7809.jpeg?raw=true" width="250px"/></p>
-<p align="center">Fig. 12 Sketch of the tipping bucket system.
+<p align="center">Fig. 12 - Sketch of the tipping bucket system.
 Inlet tubes not included

 The fabrication has just begun.
 Once finished, the team will be testing the model tipping bucket system to see if the the flow is being evenly distributed into the inlets.
 If it is not, UASB Research and UASB Design will work on coming up ideas to fix this problem, a process which most likely will be postponed to the next semester, depending on how long fabrication and testing takes.

-## Key Contacts **[Why is this a subsection of Lab Experiments?
-DONE]**
+## Key Contacts

-Th

-e team has listed some key contacts for the UASB project so all members will know who to reach out to.
+The team has listed some key contacts for the UASB project so all members will know who to reach out to.
 They are summarized in the table below.

 | Name                | Role                                                              | Email                             |
 | ------------------- | ----------------------------------------------------------------- | --------------------------------- |